 As we chatted about what to wear we came to understand we all have similar slice-of-life experiences.
 We discovered our stories are the fabric of our life.
 Some days we wear silk, some days we wear burlap.
 I encouraged women to make their dreams real and understand that their beauty comes from being strong, stylish and confident.

-I became known as a Fashion Therapist to many of my clients, because you can't really separate look from life.
+I became known as a Style Therapist to many of my clients, because you can't really separate look from life.
 I've seen first-hand the healing power of clothes-body-life-confidence and how it can help a woman say hello to the world with a little more mojo each day.

 I realized I had to take the fashion formula I'd perfected with my clients and turn it into a virtual styling experience that includes personal support from me